 Prepare the ingredients: whisk the eggs together in a medium bowl, and measure the flour, salt, and milk.

-Add flour and salt to the bowl with the eggs and use the whisk to combine the ingredients - the batter will be lumpy.
+Step 1.
+Mix the egg flour together.
+Add flour and pinch of salt to the bowl with the eggs and use the whisk to combine the ingredients – the batter will be lumpy.

+Step 2.
 Add the milk and mix with a whisk or electric mixer until you have a smooth batter.
 Pour the batter into a measuring cup or pitcher with a spout, and place it in the refrigerator to let the batter rest for at least three hours up to overnight.

-After the batter has rested, remove it from the fridge and let it sit at room temperature while you preheat the oven to 425 degrees f.
-Once the oven is hot, pour oil into each muffin cup and place it into the oven, cook for 10 to 15 minutes.
+Step 3.
+Heat the oil.
+After the batter has rested, remove it from the fridge and let it sit at room temperature while you preheat the oven temperature to 425 degrees f.
+Once the oven is hot, pour oil into each muffin cup and place it into the preheated oven, cook for 10 to 15 minutes.

+Step 4.
+Cook the puddings.
 Carefully remove the hot tins with the oil from the oven and carefully pour batter into each cup until they are a little less than half full.
-Place the muffin pan back into the hot oven and bake for 20 to 25 minutes.
+Place the muffin tin back into the hot oven and bake for 20 to 25 minutes.

+Step 5.
+Cool and enjoy.
 Remove the golden brown Yorkshire puddings from the oven and let them cool off for a few minutes before removing them from the baking tray.

-I've received a lot of feedback about using whole wheat flour in this recipe.
-If you are looking for authentic Yorkshire puddings, this may not the recipe for you, but you can check out this Yorkshire Pudding Recipe.
+I’ve received a lot of feedback about using whole wheat flour in this recipe.
+If you are looking for authentic Yorkshire puddings, this may not be the recipe for you, but you can check out this Yorkshire Pudding Recipe.

 After the first time that I tried Yorkshire puddings and discovered their delicious taste and texture, I wanted to try to make them with whole wheat flour, because that's what I do.